2745518585/Orita/README_en-CN.md

 ### Download

-You can find the latest release on [Github](https://github.com/2745518585/Orita/releases) and download the precompiled file package for your corresponding platform.
+You can find the latest releases on [GitHub](https://github.com/2745518585/Orita/releases) and download the compiled files for your platform.

 ### Initialization